 A highlight of Jay’s career was being commissioned by the BBC to composed a new work for the BBC Proms 2020 in which his piece 'Circadian Refrains (172 Days Until Dawn)' was premiered by the BBC Scottish Symphony Orchestra, conducted by Alpesh Chauhan, and broadcast on BBC Radio 3 & BBC iPlayer.
 'Circadian Refrains' was also selected by BBC Radio 3 to represent the UK as part of the 67th International Rostrum of Composers in 2021.
 A further highlight includes the world premiere of his Chamber Orchestra work “Death in a Nutshell” which was commissioned and performed by the Scottish Chamber Orchestra in 2021 under the baton of Sir James MacMillan.
-Jay is also continuing a strong collaboration with flautist, Katherine Bryan, in the development of his new Flute Concerto 'Our Gilded Veins' which has been commissioned by the Royal Scottish National Orchestra and will premiere in their upcoming 2021/22 season finale concert on the 3rd & 4th of June 2022.
+Jay is also continuing a strong collaboration with flautist, Katherine Bryan, in the development of his new Flute Concerto 'Our Gilded Veins' which was commissioned by the Royal Scottish National Orchestra and premiered in their 2021/22 season finale concert on the 3rd & 4th of June 2022 conducted by Thomas Søndergård.

-Jay has recently been appointed as the Scottish Chamber Orchestra’s new Associate Composer, a position that sees Jay embedded in all aspects of the SCO’s activities over the next five years (2022-27) whereby he will compose new works for the Orchestra as well as working closely with the SCO’s Creative Learning and Marketing teams on various projects in the future.
+Jay has recently been appointed as the Scottish Chamber Orchestra’s new Associate Composer, a position that sees Jay embedded in all aspects of the SCO’s activities over the next five years (2022-27) where he will compose new works for the Orchestra as well as work closely with the SCO’s Creative Learning and Marketing teams on various projects in the future.

 Jay says of his work: